mridul037/mridul037/README.md

 **Quote of the hour:**

-The best way to predict the future is to invent it.
+The most important part of writing a program is designing the data structures.

-~ Alan Kay
+~ Dan Bricklin
 <pre>

 </pre>